valentina-b/out2fashion-weather-clothing-app/README.md

 In addition, according to another research, [online apparel retail customers](https://www.retailcustomerexperience.com/blogs/examining-the-online-apparel-retail-customer-experience/) spend 30 minutes to an hour browsing.
 Those who spend more time doing so are likely to result in a purchase in order to avoid wasted efforts.
 I found this very insightful and it reminded me of the sunk cost fallacy, a key concept in behavioral economics.
 It made me wonder if this is also the reason why, as Shopify states, [the average return rate in e-commerce is 20%](https://www.shopify.com/enterprise/ecommerce-returns) causing the return reasons such as "changed my mind" in apparel industry.

-Due to the fact that the higher basket value reduces or eliminates the shipping costs, I wasn't very surprised to read that [on average, apparel shoppers purchase up to three apparel items in one sitting](https://www.retailcustomerexperience.com/blogs/examining-the-online-apparel-retail-customer-experience/).
+Due to the fact that the higher basket value reduces or eliminates the shipping costs, I wasn't very surprised to read that [on average, apparel shoppers purchase up to three items in one sitting](https://www.retailcustomerexperience.com/blogs/examining-the-online-apparel-retail-customer-experience/).
 However, it did make me realise the importance of a wide selection of products, product categories and price ranges to encourage the full-basket checkouts.

 The last super interesting information I've come across in two different reports is the fact that up to 90% of apparel shoppers are repeat buyers (accordiing to [Oliver Wyman](https://www.oliverwyman.com/our-expertise/insights/2018/jan/understanding-the-2017-apparel-shopper-journey.html) and [Stitch Fix](https://www.wired.com/story/stitch-fix-shop-your-looks/)).
-While Stitch Fix decided to benefit from this behaviour by personalised recommendations of 1000+ brands, I see this as an opportunity for individual brands or a few brands with similar style to increase their sales.
+While Stitch Fix decided to benefit from this behaviour by personalising recommendations of 1000+ brands, I see this as an opportunity for individual brands or a few brands with similar style to increase their sales.
 It's not uncommon for people to identify their style with an already existing brand.
 Mine would be in that case brands like [Esprit](https://www.esprit.com/) and [Tom Tailor](https://www.tom-tailor.com/).

+### Conclusion of the Research

-Having these (and many other) facts in mind that I've found, I've decided to build a mobile web app that gives a purpose to fashion and apparel shopping.
-OUT2FASHION helps you pick out of your closet clothes that you really need for this particular day based on the weather forecast but also gives you inspirational, shoppable suggestions of what is currently new on the market so that you can stay trendy all year long.
+Having abovementioned (and many other) facts in mind that I've found, I've decided to build a mobile web app that gives a meaningful purpose to fashion and apparel shopping.
+OUT2FASHION helps you pick out of your closet clothes that you really need for this particular day based on the weather forecast but it also gives you inspirational, shoppable suggestions of what is currently new on the market so that you can stay trendy all year long.

 ### Business Goals